bogaudio/BogaudioModules/README.md

 Both functions may be used simultaneously: the SELECT+CV value is added to the sequential/clocked value, wrapping around.
 Note that the STEPS value only affects the sequential value; for example, using a clock input and setting STEPS to 2 will yield an alternation between two adjacent inputs, but this pair can be selected with the SELECT knob or CV.

-On the context (right-click) menu, if option "Select on clock" is selected, then the select value (knob and CV) is checked and used to modify the active step only when a clock is received, rather than continuously.
+On the context (right-click) menu, if option "Select on clock mode" is selected, then the select value (knob and CV) is checked and used to modify the active step only when a clock is received, rather than continuously.

+[New in version 1.1.24:] Also on the context menu, option "Triggered select mode" changes how the SELECT feature works, replacing the continuous voltage selection with a second internal sequence that offsets (adds to) the primary sequential switch step.
+In this mode, the SELECT input exepcts trigger pulses, which advance the secondary sequence, while the SELECT knob sets the length of the secondary sequence (and a trigger at RESET will reset it).
+Thus different clocks and step lengths can be used to create complex output step patterns.
+"Select on clock mode" has no effect if "Triggered select mode" is enabled.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by maximum of the channels present at the CLOCK and select CV inputs.